placed/android-placed-sdk/README.md

 For an example of the opt-in dialog and location permission prompt, please refer to the [main activity of the sample app](./SampleApp/app/src/main/java/com/placed/android/sampleapp/MainActivity.java).
 We have also provided a [gallery for inspiration](./gallery) on how you can better integrate the opt-in experience into your app.

-### Registering a user
+#### Register a user

-Once you've prompted for fine location permission you need to register your user with the Placed SDK.
+Once you've prompted for location permission and gathered express consent to collect user data, you need to register your user with the Placed SDK.

 The following code snippet registers the user: